 Split Path node

-1. Click the Plus icon icon on the node after which you want to place the Split Path node.
+1. Click THEN on the node after which you want to place the Split Path node.

 Result: A dropdown list opens.